-The Crazy Idea
+Chapter 9: The Crazy Idea

-- 1. Whose idea is it to spread the magic, by encouraging other kids to grow seeds in pots, too (p.70)? - 2.
+- 1. Whose idea is it to spread the magic, by encouraging other kids to grow seeds in pots, too (pp.70)? - 2.
 Herbie writes an invitation (pp.71-72) to Digby and Clementine's teachers, asking them to come to Mulberry Tree Farm for a planting day. - a.
 What is an invitation? - b.
 What is the purpose of an invitation? - c.
 What things should appear on an invitation (e.g. title, time, place, address, dress code, what to bring, cost, RSVP)? - d.
-What are the language features of invitations (e.g. colons, economy of language, present tense). - e.
+What are the language features of invitations (e.g. colons, economy of language, present tense)? - e.
 Imagine you are Herbie.
 Using your imagination, write up an official invitation with all of the necessary information on it to Digby and Clementine's teachers.

-The Magic Day at Mulberry Tree Farm
+Chapter 10: The Magic Day at Mulberry Tree Farm

-Why do the children decide to keep their planting activity a secret from Theo Knead-a-lot (p.84)
+Why do the children decide to keep their planting activity a secret from Theo Knead-a-lot (pp.84)?

-The Big Surprise
+Chapter 11: The Big Surprise

-List some of the produce the children drop off at Theo's bakery (p.95).
+List some of the produce the children drop off at Theo's bakery (pp.95).
 How do you think Theo might use this produce in his baking?

-The Magic
+Chapter 12: The Magic

-Herbie appears in the local newspaper, Huffelton News (p.100).
+Herbie appears in the local newspaper, Huffelton News (pp.100).
 Imagine you are a journalist writing for this newspaper.
 After discussing the conventions of new stories with your teacher, write the story that would have appeared in the newspaper the day after Herbie and the children dropped off their produce at Theo's bakery.